aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 It also exposes pressure and flow speed readings.

 The Poweradjust 3 controller exposes an internal and an external temperature sensor.
-It also exposes RPM, voltage and current for one fan.
+It also exposes RPM, voltage and current for one fan and a flow meter.

 The High Flow USB exposes an internal and external temperature sensor and a flow meter.